pickplugins/job-board-manager/job-board-manager/readme.txt

 You can display list of jobs via shortcode `[job_bm_archive]` you can display job list by filtering query arguments via filter hook, this can help you to build external search form to apply form data to filter jobs. you can also remove existing job list elements and add your own elements via action hook.

+**Advance Dashboard**
+Account dashboard is based on tabs navs and content, tabs can be added via filter hooks and tab content can be displayed via action hook based on each tab. you can display custom code or HTML via action hook.